MicrosoftDocs/power-automate-docs/articles/android.md

 Following are the known limitations for the mobile app for Android:

 - Geofencing (location-based trigger) isn't supported.
-This was formerly a preview feature and wasn't generally available.
+This was formerly a preview feature and was never generally available.

 - Flow creation and editing aren't supported.
 Customers told us that they prefer to create and edit in the web portal when building or changing flows.
 If you’re on the go and need to create or edit, you can log into Power Automate on your mobile’s browser.